stefanofa/awesome/TOPICS.md

 *   [shadowwalker/next-pwa](https://github.com/shadowwalker/next-pwa) - Zero config PWA plugin for Next.js, with workbox 🧰

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that supports both caching and beyond caching workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.

 ## webapp